OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - ISO/IEC 42001 B.9.3 defines controls for human oversight and decisions regarding autonomy.
 Gap: covers this control partly (human oversight only, not business logic)
   - Not covered further in ISO/IEC standards.
 TODO: covered anywhere else?

 - **#LEASTMODELPRIVILEGE** (runtime infosec).
-Minimize privileges; avoid connecting a model to an email facility to prevent it from sending incorrect information to others.
+Least model privilege: Minimize privileges; avoid connecting a model to an email facility to prevent it from sending incorrect information to others.

   Links to standards:

   - 27002 control 8.2 Privileged access rights.
 Gap: covers this control fully, with the particularity that privileges assigned to autonomous model decisions need to be assigned with the risk of unwanted model behaviour in mind.
   - [OpenCRE on least privilege](https://www.opencre.org/cre/368-633) Gap: idem

 - **#AITRANSPARENCY** (runtime, management).
-By being transparent with users about the rough workings of the model, its training process, and the general expected accuracy and reliability of the AI system's output, people can adjust their reliance on it accordingly.
+AI transparency: By being transparent with users about the rough workings of the model, its training process, and the general expected accuracy and reliability of the AI system's output, people can adjust their reliance on it accordingly.
 The simplest form of this is to inform users that an AI model is being involved.
   See the DISCRETE control for the balance between being transparent and being discrete about the model.
 Transparency here is about providing abstract information regarding the model and is therefore something else than _explainability_.

   Links to standards: